-- Dealing with pupils who are unable to attend school because of medical needs. - Actively monitoring pupil progress and reintegration into school. - Supplying pupils' education providers with information about the child's capabilities, progress and outcomes. - Liaising with the Principal, education providers and parents to determine pupils' programmes of study whilst they are absent from school. - Keeping pupils informed about school events and encouraging communication with their peers. - Providing a link between pupils and their parents, and the LA.
+- Communicating with families of pupils who are unable to attend school because of medical needs. - Actively monitoring pupil progress and reintegration into school. - Supplying pupils' education providers with information about the child's capabilities, progress and outcomes. - Liaising with the Principal, education providers and parents to determine pupils' programmes of study whilst they are absent from school. - Keeping pupils informed about school events and encouraging communication with their peers. - Providing a link between pupils and their parents, and the LA.